thetisproject/thetis/docs/source/demo_3d_channel.rst

     mesh2d = RectangleMesh(nx, ny, lx, ly)

 In this case we define a linearly sloping bathymetry in the x-direction.
-The bathymetry function is defined as an UFL expression making use of the coordinates of the 2D mesh (i.e. Firedrake's :py:func:`SpatialCoordinate`).
+The bathymetry function is defined as an
+`UFL <http://fenics-ufl.readthedocs.io/en/latest/>`_ expression making use of the coordinates of the 2D mesh.
 The expression is interpolated on the P1 bathymetry field::

     P1_2d = FunctionSpace(mesh2d, 'CG', 1)